vitaly-t/pg-promise/README.md

 ---
 #### extend

-Added in 0.9.7, this protocol extension event allows the client to extend the existing access layer with your own functions and properties best suited for your application.
+Override this event to extend the existing access layer with your own functions and properties best suited for your application.

 The extension thus becomes available across all access layers: